AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day2/LectureMaterials/ValueTypes.md

 ### Structs

-While understanding what a struct is may be difficult for the students to start off, it may be good to introduce them to the concept to start off.
+While understanding what a struct is may be difficult for the students to start off, it may be good to introduce them to the concept.

 An example of a struct that can be shown would be a `DateTime` or `TimeSpan`.